Replace Dead Turf Without Waiting for Seed

 Sod Installation in Baton Rouge for lawns with bare patches, failed grass, or new construction dirt lots

 Sod varieties include St. Augustine and Bermuda types chosen for shade tolerance, drought resistance, and ability to establish in Louisiana clay.
 Grading ensures water drains away from foundations and does not pool in low spots that stress roots and create muddy zones.
 The crew rolls sod after installation to eliminate air pockets and ensure contact between roots and soil, which speeds establishment and reduces transplant failure.
+For commercial properties, installations are planned to meet site timelines and create a clean, professional appearance with minimal disruption to operations.

 What Homeowners Ask About Sod Installation